- St. Anne's Clayton Men's Emmaus

 Our waterfront has been restored!
 Thanks for your prayers and support through these months since Hurricane Matthew hit back in October.
 The photo was taken at our Open House on May 7 as we opened up the Blob and waterfront to over 500 guests.

 Total cost ended up being approximately $220,000.
 To date, we've had $145,000 come in through the mail and through GoFundMe.
-If you'd like to help us decrease the long term debt from the costs of repair,
+If you'd like to help us decrease the long term debt from the costs of repair, you can donate to our Go Fund Me campaign.

 Camp Dixie has a new look!
 Last fall, we spent several months gathering feedback from guest groups, parents, campers, board members and staff about this ministry.
 As we compiled the data, we learned that those who come through our gates quite consistently experience growth in their faith and a deepening of community.